'All That Remains Of My Friend's Arm Is His Index Finger': AMU Students Recount Night Of Horror

 (Identity protected)

-When we presented the college authorities’ and the students’ version of the story to the teaching fraternity, a teacher who spoke to The Logical Indian came out in vehement support of the students.
+When we presented the college authorities’ and the students’ version of the story to a member of the teaching fraternity, she came out in vehement support of the students.

 The teaching staffer affirmed that the students were protesting peacefully and had not pelted a single stone but the police had.